-Fielding a team of around 100 lawyers, the majority Spanish, Linklaters is one of the most established and renowned law firms in Spain.
+Fielding a team of over 120 lawyers, Linklaters is one of the most established and renowned law firms in Spain.

-In addition to our highly reputed team dedicated to Spanish law, in Madrid we also have lawyers specialising in English and U.S. law advising on the international aspects of the transactions in which we are involved.
+In addition to our leading team dedicated to Spanish law, in Madrid we also have lawyers specialised in English and U.S. law who advise on the international aspects of the transactions in which we are involved.
 Our people also include four academics (catedráticos) who are highly regarded in the Spanish legal field.
 As a result, Linklaters’ Madrid office is able to offer technical excellence and sound and comprehensive advice on almost all key areas of business law.

-The corporate/M&A (including private equity) and finance (including banking and capital markets) departments make up the firm’s core practice areas, complemented by market-leading specialist teams in real estate, competition/antitrust, public/administrative law, tax, employment, litigation & arbitration and restructuring & insolvency.
+We offer three core capabilities: Corporate (including private equity), Finance (including banking, capital markets and regulatory) and Dispute Resolution.
+These capabilities are complemented by market-leading specialist teams in real estate, competition/antitrust, public/administrative law, tax, employment and restructuring & insolvency.